rakibahmed2153/Prompt-Analysis/README.md

 📑 Data

 responses.csv: Raw participant responses used in the analysis.
+Use your own data set.
+Here is a template uploaded without data

 Data preprocessing is handled inside the notebook.

 ⚠️ Note: The dataset may contain sensitive research data.
 Please handle with care according to ethical research guidelines.

-📜 License

-This project is licensed under the MIT License — see the LICENSE file for details.

 ✨ Acknowledgments